 As the securitization practices related to the 2015 'migration crisis' have been well researched, the dynamic development of the EU approach to migration and border security requires further inquiry into the securitization practices produced on the EU level.
-That is why the aim of this article is to investigate to what extent the new reform, here understood as a securitizing move, attempts to change the modes and trajectories of security logics promoted in the pact, discussing how different iterations of security are strengthened and/or marginalized in the EU securitizing framework.
-The analysis is based on the approach of 'securitization as the work of framing', which is tuned to the so-called tangled nature of the security logics, which to different degrees impact the way the EU forms its key responses and frameworks vis-à-vis increased migratory flows.3
+That is why the aim of this article is to investigate to what extent the new reform, here understood as a securitizing move, attempts to change the modes and trajectories of securitization of migration in the EU.
+In doing so, the paper focuses on specific security logics promoted in the pact, discussing how different iterations of security are strengthened and/or marginalized in the EU securitizing framework.
+The analysis is based on the approach of 'securitization as the work of framing', which is tuned to the so-called tangled nature of the securitization process.
+This specific perspective is reflected in the intertwining of security logics, which to different degrees impact the way the EU forms its key responses and frameworks vis-à-vis increased migratory flows.3